Flying Officer Neville Hargreaves Oddie 400541 RAAF: KAO 13 February 1942

 Remembered with honour

 Like too many of their comrades, Graham Mackay, Neville Oddie and Joe Payne are commemorated in the Australian War Memorial Honour Roll and by the Commonwealth War Graves Commission on the Singapore Memorial in Kranji War Cemetery in Singapore.

-For 26 years the Singapore Memorial had been their only epitaph.
-In 1970, after consultation with the families, the Commonwealth War Graves Commission arranged for reburial of their scant remains in Lutwyche War Cemetery, Queensland.
+For over a decade the Singapore Memorial had been their only epitaph.
+In 1970, after consultation with the families, the Commonwealth War Graves Commission arranged for reburial of the scant remains in Lutwyche War Cemetery, Queensland.
 Graham Mackay’s sister lived in Brisbane.

 Neville’s sister Margaret Oddie in Victoria was also notified of the service.
-Although it is uncertain whether she was able to attend, Margaret kept a simple photograph of the site dated 29 June 1970—the day of the burial service.
+Margaret kept a simple photograph of the site dated 29 June 1970—the day of the burial.
 The grave, immediately behind the front row of headstones, is marked at this point only by funeral wreaths and equipment.

 Lutwyche War Cemetery 29 June 1970 (Oddie family collection)

-The boys were not individually identifiable.
-Thus inseparable in death as in life, Graham, Neville and Joe lie together in a single plot, commemorated by the simple inscription, An Australian Airman of the 1939—1945 War.
-The family photograph, below, shows the same corner of the cemetery as it is today: the headstone is in the centre of the row in the foreground.
+The family photograph, below, shows the same corner of the cemetery in 2009.
+The headstone is in the centre of the row in the foreground.

 Lutwyche War Cemetery 25 January 2009 (Oddie family collection)